-Actuarial Assumptions: The total pension liability was determined by an actuarial valuation as of July 1, 2013, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of July 1, 2015, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 3.0% Salary increases Scaled from 10.00% down to 0.0% based on years of service Investment rate of return 7.0%, net of pension plan investment expense, including inflation initation
+Salary increases Scaled from 9.50% down to 3.5% based on years of service Investment rate of return 7.0%, net of pension plan investment expense, including inflation

-Pre-retirement mortality rates were based on a scale from 25% at age 45 to 100% at age 65.
+Retirement rates were based on a scale from 20% at age 25 to 100% at age 40.
 Post-retirement mortality rates were based on the RP-2000 Mortality Table with separate male and female rates, with no collar adjustment, combined tables for non-annuitants and annuitants, projected to the valuation date with Scale AA.